Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

     1. For **Value**, enter **TaskAdmin**.
     1. For **Description**, enter **Admins can read any user's todo list**.
     > Repeat the steps above for another role named **TaskUser**
     1. Select **Apply** to save your changes.

+To add users to this app role, follow the guidelines here: [Assign users and groups to roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).

 > :bulb: **Important security tip**
 >
-> To add users to this app role, follow the guidelines here: [Assign users and groups to roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).

 > When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
 You can assign users directly or by assigning security groups they belong to.

 For more information, see: [How to: Add app roles in your application and receive them in the token](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)

-#### Configure the msal-react-spa to use your app registration
+##### Configure the client app (msal-react-spa) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\authConfig.js` file.
-1. Find the key `tenantID` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `tenantID` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.

 1. Open the `SPA\src\authConfig.js` file.
 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `Enter_the_Web_Api_Scope_here` and replace the existing value with Scope.
 1. Find the key `Enter_the_Web_Api_App_Id_Uri_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.